reinator/tutorial_metabarcoding/_pages/miss-assembly.md

 Ok, so you have learned a lot of things about Hi-C scaffolding and (a bit on) genome curation.
 I want to show you a very likely example of a miss-assembly that we can identify in the Hi-C HeatMap.

+> Attention ❗
+> Before we continue, please install the IGV Genome Browser in your local machine.
+> The instructions on how to install it can be found [here](https://itvgenomics.github.io/gbb_montagem_workshop/igv_installation/)

 The name of the guy you are going to be working with is *Eristalis pertinax* (who am I?
 Check me online and get a picture of me).
-In the folder `/home/ubuntu/Share/idEriPert2/` you are going to find:
+In the folder `/mnt/gen/temp/workshop_montagem_gbb/data/idEriPert2/` you are going to find:

-- salsa_scaffolds.hic - ths is the Hi-C HeatMap you are going to load on JuiceBox
+- salsa_scaffolds.hic - this is the Hi-C HeatMap you are going to load on JuiceBox
 - scaffold_1.fa       - this is the fasta sequence for scaffold_1 that you are going to look at in IGV
 - scaffold_1.fa.fai   - This is the index of scaffold_1
 - scaffold_1.bam      - This is the bam file of scaffold_1, it contains information of PacBio reads mapped back to it